 Ron pointed at Jason’s portfolio.
 “Hey, cool… whatever that’s called.”

 “It’s a portfolio.
-It’s for carrying art projects, engineering and architectural drawings, anything too big for a backpack or book bag.
+It’s for carrying art projects, engineering and architectural drawings, paintings and illustrations, anything too big for a backpack or book bag.
 Mr. Hunter gave it to me.”

 “That’s a very cool thing for him to do.”